 Making purchases: When purchases are made in campus shops, the seller inputs the cost amount into the POS machine.
 The card user then places his card on the electronic reader of the POS machine to validate the purchase and have the cost deducted electronically from the campus card.
 The payment is successful when the card balance is displayed on the POS machine screen.
+Remember to get back the card, which means the card user confirm the purchase.

-Reporting loss of the card: Loss of the campus card can be reported by calling 34202020, logging on http://ecard.sjtu.edu.cn/homeLogin.action, or the money transfer machine.
+Reporting loss of the card: Loss of the campus card can be reported by calling 021-34202020, logging on http://ecard.sjtu.edu.cn/homeLogin.action, or the money transfer machine.
+Of course, students could report loss at the Campus Card Operation Center with an official form of ID.
 Students would need to remember the card ID and password.